-Am I entitled to a benefit based on my ex-spouse’s record if I care for a disabled adult child?
+Am I entitled to collect against my ex-spouse’s record if caring for a disabled child?

 Full question: Am I entitled to keep collecting against my ex spouses record if my qualification was due to 10 yr exception to 10 yr rule caring for disabled child?
 Hi, For married couples, when one parent begins collecting Social Security retirement benefits, the other parent’s age 62 or older and minor and/or adult disabled…Read More